Wanaiysha/Changing-nuclear-network-rate/Readme.md

  ### CHANGING / UPDATING NUCLEAR REACTION RATES
 (Modular 2 Version)

 2/7/2024 - This documentation will be updated progressively.
 Feel free to add more content and make corrections as needed.
+(Aishah)

 ---